deltaepsilon/jupiter/notes/NOTES.md

+## Jan 30, 2023

+I was low-energy this morning.
+I could barely get out of bed, and I didn't want to code on this project.

+I managed to get moving eventually... like around 6:30am... and I did clean some stuff up.
+I'm still seeing odd results for indexed/downloaded/mediaItem counts.
+I decided to build a whole drawer system just to inspect those numbers.
+I need to understand why they're so unpredictable.

 ## Jan 28, 2023

 So... my multiplexing function didn't resolve its promise correctly.
 It resolved early, which caused a bunch of issues.